wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 >
 > public extension UnitTestEquatable {
 >     static func == (lhs: Self, rhs: Self) -> Bool {
->         // TODO: reflect the type and properties to compare their values recursively
+>         // Reflect the type and properties to compare their values recursively
 >     }
 > }
 >